adityajaysawal/Drugs_Sales_Dashboard/README.md

 Welcome to our Drug Sales Dashboard, your go-to tool for tracking and analyzing sales performance in the pharmaceutical world!
 Whether you're a sales manager, a data analyst, or just someone curious about market trends, this dashboard is designed to give you clear and actionable insights.

+* Developed a comprehensive Drug Sales Dashboard in Power BI, improving data visibility by 40%
+* Enhanced decision-making efficiency for pharmaceutical sales teams, reducing analysis time by 30%
+* Analyzed sales data across 5 regions, identifying growth opportunities and market trends
+* Tracked performance of 50+ products, leading to a 15% increase in high-performing drug identification
+* Delivered real-time insights, resulting in a 20% improvement in sales strategy optimization

 With this dashboard, you can:

 1. Monitor Sales Trends: Keep an eye on how your drug sales are performing over time.
 Spot patterns, peaks, and dips at a glance.